CMS-A2-Group-J/A2/deployment.md

 week days from Monday to Sunday are set as `Columns`.
 If user wishes to change timetable, edit `Events` to add or update course on timetable.

+To update price table on courses, straightly edit tables in WordPress schedule page.

 ### Registration